LiskArchive/lips/proposals/lip-introduce_the_auth_module.md

 ## Backwards Compatibility

-This LIP defines a new storage interface for the auth module, which in turn will become part of the state tree and will be authenticated by the state root.
-An existing chain including the auth module will need to perform a hardfork.
+This LIP defines a new storage interface for the Auth module, which in turn will become part of the state tree and will be authenticated by the state root.
+An existing chain including the Auth module will need to perform a hardfork.